 Beyond just the obvious nutritional boost that it provides, here are some more specific ways that almond milk can benefit your health and overall well-being.

-Almond milk contains roughly 30 percent of the daily recommended allowance of calcium and 25 percent of the daily value of vitamin D that experts recommend people consume every day.
+Fortified almond milk contains roughly 30 percent of the daily recommended allowance of calcium and 25 percent of the daily value of vitamin D that experts recommend people consume every day.
 Both of these important nutrients protect the entire skeletal system, from your bones to your teeth.

-Vitamin E is another nutrient found in almond milk.
+Vitamin E is another nutrient found in fortified almond milk.
 This antioxidant fights free radical damage that can lead to lines and wrinkles (which is why it’s in so many beauty products).
 As a result, some may find that their skin looks and feels better than ever when consuming the vitamin.

 In order to get the most from almond milk, avoid varieties that contain high levels of added sugars or preservatives.
 Instead, focus on going all-natural wherever possible, and read the label to ensure that the almond milk you purchase is of the highest quality and provides the best health benefits.